gracelang/language/languageSpec/spec.md

 parameters.
 If a parameter list is present, the parameters are separated by commas and the list is separated from the body of the block by the `->` symbol.
 Within the body of the block, the parameters cannot be assigned.
+Block parameters may optionally be annotated with types; omitted type annotations are treated as the type `Unknown`.

     { do.something }
     { i -> i + 1 }